 This major will prepare you for a career as a member of a symphony orchestra, a professional band, and as a soloist or a chamber musician.
 You can also work as a studio musician for movies and television, become a church musician or teach lessons in a private studio.

 Other alumni perform with symphony orchestras in Fort Worth, Atlanta, Baltimore, Chicago, Cincinnati, Houston and Kansas City, as well as major orchestras on five continents and with all major U.S. military bands.

 The College of Music has a rich tradition in music and is attended by talented musicians from all over the world.
 We’re one of the nation’s most comprehensive music colleges and offer opportunities to:

 Our faculty members are dedicated teachers and nationally and internationally known performers.
-They’ve performed with the Chicago Symphony Orchestra, Philadelphia Orchestra, Minnesota Opera Orchestra, Dallas Opera Orchestra and many others.
+They’ve performed with the Chicago Symphony Orchestra, Kansas City Symphony, Minnesota Opera Orchestra, Dallas Opera Orchestra and many others.
 In addition to performing, many have arranged and published works.